 Plan for breaks to keep everyone happy.
 A midday rest can make a big difference, especially with younger kids.

-Seasonal Highlights in Washington, DC with Kids
+Seasonal Highlights in Washington DC

 Spring in Washington DC: Cherry Blossoms and Outdoor Adventures